FantasyPros Accuracy Award

 1) Las Vegas Raiders: Fernando Mendoza, QB, Indiana

-Mendoza won the Heisman on an undefeated season and national championship.
-His ball placement and toughness place him on top of the draft (and he isn’t afraid to scramble).
-He may not have the upside of recent first overall picks such as Trevor Lawrence and Caleb Williams, but Mendoza could be a solid fantasy contributor with the right offense.
-(And Brock Bowers certainly won't hurt.)
+Mendoza won the Heisman during an undefeated national championship season, and his ball placement and toughness put him atop this draft class (he isn’t afraid to scramble, either).
+He may not have the upside of recent first overall picks such as Trevor Lawrence and Caleb Williams, but Mendoza could be a solid fantasy contributor in the right offense.
+And Brock Bowers certainly won’t hurt.

 2) New York Jets: David Bailey, Edge, Texas Tech

-Bailey is best pure pass rusher in the draft with an excellent 14.5 sacks in 2025.
-He's a safer option than Ohio State LB Arvell Reese (who also appears likely to play on the edge in the pros).
-Bailey won’t give you much against the run, but he pretty much dominated all the top OTs in this class.
+Bailey is the draft’s best pure pass rusher after piling up 14.5 sacks in 2025.
+He’s a safer option than Ohio State LB Arvell Reese, who also appears likely to play on the edge in the pros.
+Bailey won’t give you much against the run, but he pretty much dominated this class’s top OTs.

 3) Arizona Cardinals: Francis Mauigoa, OT, Miami

-Another stout O-line option should benefit the Cardinals' new offense.
-This athletic mover could prove especially worthwhile if run-leaning QB Malik Willis takes over -- or even if Arizona sticks with Kyler Murray.
-Mauigoa can play inside as well.
+The Cardinals may try to trade down and still land Mauigoa later.
+Another stout O-line piece would help Arizona’s new offense.
+He’s an athletic mover who could be especially worthwhile if run-leaning QB Malik Willis takes over — or if Arizona sticks with Kyler Murray.
+Mauigoa can also play inside.

 5) New York Giants: Caleb Downs, S, Ohio State

-Downs ranks among the three best safeties I have ever scouted, since I began analyzing the draft in 2004 (joining Sean Taylor and Eric Berry).
-He can play deep in coverage or in the box against the run.
-Downs' man-to-man capabilities make him a fit for any defense.
-Expect an immediate impact on a Giants’ unit that needs a difference maker.
+Since I began analyzing the draft in 2004, Downs ranks among the three best safeties I have ever scouted, joining Sean Taylor and Eric Berry.
+He can play deep, line up at nickel CB, or work in the box against the run.
+That man-to-man ability makes him a fit for any defense.
+Expect an immediate impact on a Giants unit that needs a difference-maker.

 9) Kansas City Chiefs: Rueben Bain, Edge, Miami

-16) New York Jets (from Indianapolis Colts): Jordyn Tyson, WR, Arizona State
+10) New York Giants (from Cincinnati Bengals): Jordyn Tyson, WR, Arizona State

-Tyson offers a dynamic weapon who excels in the short screen game, creating yards after the catch.
-Tyson’s ball tracking and body control also allows him to win contested balls down the field.
+Tyson is a dynamic weapon who excels on short screens and creates yards after the catch.
+His ball tracking and body control also let him win contested balls down the field.
+If teams are comfortable with the medical, he should go in the top 10.

 Check out our full profile on Jordyn Tyson.